thehydroimpulse/gossiper/README.md

 fn main() {
   // Create a new server task.
 This spawns a separate task
-  // where the gossip protocol will operate in. let mut task = Server::create("127.0.0.1", 5666);
+  // where the gossip protocol will operate in.
+The address and port
+  // will only be used if a transport is defined. let mut task = Server::create("127.0.0.1", 5666);

   // Shutdown in the specified time in seconds.
 Since this is an example,